Maryland can’t stop Ron Harper Jr., falls to Rutgers after miserable second half

 Maryland is one of the nation’s worst teams when it comes to forcing turnovers.
 The Terps’ opponents had averaged just 10.6 giveaways, but the Scarlet Knights, who committed only 11.6 per game entering this matchup, ran into early turnover trouble at Xfinity Center.

-Rutgers finished the game with 16 turnovers, 11 of which came before the break and Maryland contributed to that with steals from seven Terps.
+Rutgers finished with 16 turnovers, 11 of which came before halftime, and Maryland contributed to that with steals from seven Terps.
 The Terps scored 23 points off those miscues.
 The early sloppiness kept the Scarlet Knights from threatening sooner.

-Rutgers played with composure after halftime while Maryland created its own trouble.
-Nine of the Terps’ 14 turnovers came after halftime, and they couldn’t disrupt the Scarlet Knights’ rhythm.
-Harper shined and Paul Mulcahy complemented him with a standout second half.
+Rutgers played with composure after halftime as Maryland created its own trouble.
+Nine of the Terps’ 14 turnovers came after the break, and they couldn’t disrupt the Scarlet Knights’ rhythm.
+Harper shined, and Paul Mulcahy, who finished with 15 points, complemented him with what became a standout second half.

 “Every game is a different journey,” Pikiell said.
 “We were able to settle down and correct our mistakes.”